Gibbs-type Indian buffet processes: Controlling the statistics of latent features

 \section{Controlling the statistics of latent features}

 In statistical applications, it is important to tailor the assumptions that a model encodes about the structure and complexity of the data.
 In this section, we characterize the asymptotic behavior of the distribution of the latent features in the Gibbs-type IBP.
+As before, let $\numfeat_n$ denote the number of dishes sampled among the first $n$ customers in the Gibbs-type IBP.
+Additionally, let $\numfeat_{n,j}$ denote the number of dishes sampled exactly $j$ times among the first $n$ customers, for every $n\ge j \ge1$.